-Our biology has evolved so that we have three parts to our brains.
+Your biology has evolved so that you have three parts to your brain.
 The order in which they developed via evolution are:

 First: The reptilian brain – appeared 230 million years ago (dinosaurs, birds, lizards).
-The oldest part of our animal brain.
+The oldest part of your animal brain.

 Second: The limbic system or mammalian brain – appeared 200 million years ago (shrews, dogs, cats, horses).
-The second-oldest part of our animal brain.
+The second-oldest part of your animal brain.

-Third: The neocortex – the newest part – appeared 1.9 million years ago.
-It’s our thinking, logical, rational, observing part.
-It’s what distinguishes us from animals.
+Third: The neocortex – the newest part of your brain – appeared 1.9 million years ago.
+It’s your thinking, logical, rational, observing part.
+It’s what distinguishes you from animals.
+This allows you to think about thinking.

 The primitive brain has evolved over hundreds of millions of years to become expert and automatic in two things: